 Renata Schiavo, Founder and President, Board of Directors

 Renata Schiavo, PhD, MA, CCL, founder and board president, is a passionate advocate for health equity and a committed voice on the importance of addressing and removing barriers that prevent people from leading healthy and productive lives.
 Determined to build a movement that would bring together professionals from different disciplines and sectors and community leaders, Dr. Schiavo founded Health Equity Initiative in 2011 because of her belief in the importance of community engagement and multisectoral partnerships as key strategies to address complex health and social issues.
 Since the organization's inception, Dr. Schiavo has provided vision and leadership to the organization's programs and activities.
 In collaboration with other members of Health Equity Initiative's Board of Directors, she has led teams of 10-25 volunteers and project-specific staff focused on connecting and building capacity of established and emerging health equity leaders and growing the health equity movement.
-She is the creator and chairperson of Health Equity Initiative's signature 2016 and 2018 "Partnership Summits", has designed key elements of HEI professional development and capacity building programs, which have reached 1,100+ professionals, and established partnerships on a variety of organizational efforts and projects with 26+ organizations.
+She is the creator and chairperson of Health Equity Initiative's signature "Partnership Summits", has designed key elements of HEI professional development and capacity building programs, which have reached 1,600+ professionals, and established partnerships on a variety of organizational efforts and projects with 30+ organizations.
 Today, Health Equity Initiative has an extensive network of members, followers, associates, and newsletters subscribers.

 |